codio/site/source/blog/articles/2013/11/deploy-preview.html.md

 We've added a few extra options to this new button that can be accessed vis the buttons dropdown menu.
 These options can change the behaviour of the button to help create a workflow suited to your needs:

 - **Deploy before Preview** - Deploys your project immediately before previewing.
-This works perfectlt with the Rsync deployment type, as only modified files will get deployed.
+This works perfectly with the Rsync deployment type, as only modified files will get deployed.
 - **Deploy in a Codio tab** - Opens the preview inside a Codio tab.
 - **Default Deployment Target** - If you're using the deploy before preview option, this default deployment target specifies which server will be deployed to.